 Image compliments of the National Weather Service.

 Where Does Thundersnow Occur?To get thundersnow you obviously have to get snow.
-Locations that don't get much snow are obviously a lot less likely to experience thundersnow.
+Locations that don't get much snow are a lot less likely to experience thundersnow.
 Climatological studies done for the "Research on Convective Snows" project at the University of Missouri-Columbia indicate that thundersnow is most common in the central United States as well as areas downwind of the Great Lakes that experience single-banded lake effect snow squalls and parts of the intermountain region of the western U.S. Utah showed one of the highest concentrations.
-An example of thundersnow occurring in a much less likely location is Portland Oregon with thundersnow producing two inch per hour snowfall rates late evening into overnight January 10th to 11th, 2017.
+An example of thundersnow occurring in a much less likely location is Portland Oregon with thundersnow producing two inch per hour snowfall rates late evening into overnight January 10 to January 11, 2017.

 ReferencesJeff Haby's discussion from theweatherprediction.com